ASTR 161 THE SKY AND THE SOLAR SYSTEM (4)

 Students learn to present technical material orally by attending and discussing presentations given by others and by giving presentations themselves on topics of current interest in astrophysics.
-Prerequisites: At least junior standing as a Physics Major.
+Prerequisite: junior/senior standing as a Physics Major or Astronomy Minor.

 ASTR 432 GALAXIES AND COSMOLOGY (3)

 Stellar populations and the general properties of galaxies, including the Milky Way; galaxy formation and evolution; active galaxies; dark matter and dark energy; current topics in the study of the early universe; special and general relativity.
 Prerequisites: ASTR 162; PHYS 243; PHYS 311 may be taken concurrently.

 An in-depth introduction to the physics of high energy phenomena in the universe, including emission from black holes, neutron stars, white dwarfs, supernova explosions/supernova remnants, active galactic nuclei and galaxy clusters.
 Introduction to high energy emission from these phenomena, including synchrotron radiation, Bremsstrahlung radiation and inverse Compton scattering.
 Prerequisites: PHYS 243 and PHYS 307 (required); ASTR 162 and PHYS 311 (recommended).

 ASTR 470 SELECTED TOPICS IN CONTEMPORARY ASTROPHYSICS (3)